sarangKP/Learning-Agent/README.md

 **In-session commands:**
 ```
 /config    — show the live config right now
-/prompt    — show the exact system prompt Conversation Agent is using
+/prompt    — show the exact system prompt ELARA is using
 /history   — show all learning-agent calls and what changed (includes ctx= and affect_window)
 /quit      — exit with session summary
 ```